Preamble

 - Each round will end in the Winter phase of a designated game year.
 That game year will be announced at the start of the round, but will not be known prior.
 Rounds may end on different game years.

-- All rounds will count towards a player’s tournament score.
+- All scores in rounds 1-3 will count towards a player’s qualifying score.
 There will be no drop rounds.

 - At times, players may need to sit out of rounds to ensure that numbers are appropriate.
 In this case, players will be asked to sit out in the following order: